nicholaswilde/recipes/docs/mediterranean/mediterranean-pasta-salad.md

 Remove from heat.
 In a large mixing bowl, add cooked pasta, sautéed mixture, roasted red peppers, diced cucumber, pitted olives, capers, kidney beans, basil, parsley, red wine vinegar, pepper, and garlic; gently toss to mix well.

-### Step 5
+!!! tip "Options"

-Options: Can add pesto, tempeh, tofu, spinach, green onion, or any other vegetable that can be eaten raw.
+    Can add pesto, tempeh, tofu, spinach, green onion, or any other vegetable that can be eaten raw.